Jeremy Sparks: Career

 In 2008, he appeared on Pressure Cook with Chef Ralph Pagano and later on the Power of 10 with Drew Carey.

 Jeremy retired from professional rodeo in 2010.

-In 2016, Jeremy contracted with Elevate Publishing to publish his story, Go West and authentically shares the 10 lessons that he learned in route to a hall of fame career.
+In 2016, Jeremy contracted with Elevate Publishing to publish his story, Go West describing the ten lessons that he learned in route to a CFD Hall of Fame career.

 Personal life

+Note: This Jeremy Sparks is not the father of Australian singer performer Holiday Sidewinder.

 Jeremy is married to Jamie Jordan.
-He is the father of three boys, including a set of twins.
-Currently he works for a Fortune100 company in Organizational Change Management.
+He is the father of three boys and currently resides in NW Arkansas.